zonke-inc/open-dash/README.md

 OpenDash prepares a [Plotly Dash](https://github.com/plotly/dash) application into artifacts that can be deployed to AWS.
 A Dash application is a Flask application that uses Plotly.js and React.js to create interactive web visualizations.
 OpenDash's core functionality extracts static assets from Dash's internal Flask server and prepares them for deployment to S3.

 ## Features
-OpenDash produces 3 main artifacts.
-The output folder structure is a mirror of OpenNext's folder structure.
+The output folder structure is similar to OpenNext's folder structure.
 The main artifacts are:
-1. `.open-dash/assets` - A static artifact that can be deployed to an S3 bucket.
+1. `.open-dash/static` - A static artifact that can be deployed to an S3 bucket.
 Assets include an `index.html` file that can be used as the CloudFront default root object.
-All assets are fingerprinted for cache invalidation.
+Assets are fingerprinted for cache invalidation.
 2. `.open-dash/server-functions/default` - A Lambda artifact that contains the Dash application, an index.py file, and a Dockerfile.
 This is a fallback server in case your Dash application is not a SPA.
 Most usecases will not trigger the deployed lambda function.
 3. `.open-dash/warmer-function` - Contains a handler that can be used to ping the Dash server lambda to keep it warm.
+4. `.open-dash/data` - Contains the data directory from the source code.
+This directory can be used to store data files that are used by the Dash application (see [Data Triggered Deployments](https://docs.zonke.dev/architectures/dash/static#data-triggered-deployments)).

 ## Getting Started
 ### Preparing Your Dash Application
 Define a `create_app` function in `app.py` that returns a Dash app instance.